YashShreshthaRaj404/data_visualisation/README.md

 # Data Visualisation In Python
 The graphical representation of the data set to identify patters and trends out of it is called DATA VISUALISATION.

+### And, here we have created a Python projects with Graphical Representation meathod.

 Matplotlib is used for data visualisation in Python.
 Now we will know what Matplotlib is and what different kind of graph are there to represent data.